patrickbucher/read-think-write/content/mathematics-language-and-programming.md

 _Concrete Mathematics_ by Knuth et al. is certainly a good introduction for the kind of mathematics needed in computer science.
 With its roughly 450 pages, it's considerably longer than _The Science of Programming_.
-It has exercises on six levels, of which I only consider doing the ones of the lower two or three
-levels: I'd like to become a mathematically inclined, competent programmer, not a mathematician, after all.
+It featuers exercises on six difficulty levels, of which I only consider doing the ones of the lower two or three levels: I'd like to become a mathematically inclined, competent programmer, not a mathematician, after all.

 I always saw mathematics as an exercise in purification of the mind.
 It also purifies solutions for everyday programming problems, which then require far